Enga Mama

-Enga Mama is a 1970 Indian Tamil-language film, directed by A. C. Tirulokchandar and produced by P.K.V.Sankaran and Aarumugam.
+Enga Mama is a 1970 Indian Tamil-language film, directed by A. C. Tirulokchandar and written by V. C. Guhanathan.
 The film stars Sivaji Ganesan, Jayalalithaa and Vennira Aadai Nirmala.
 It is a remake of the 1968 Hindi film Brahmachari.
+The film was released on 14 January 1970 and became a commercial success.

 Premise

 Abandoned as a child, Koteeswaran lives in a mortgaged house with 12 young orphans.
 Things take a turn when he saves a young woman from dying.

 Soundtrack

-The music was composed by M. S. Viswanathan.
+The music was composed by M. S. Viswanathan, with Kannadasan writing lyrics for all but one song, which was written by Vaali.